MarcoLonardo/SWE-Project-Methodology-and-Architecture-Design/comp0035_coursework1.md

 increased inequalities, widening the gap between the businesses and nations in EU.
 As a result, the EU predicts that with a widening gap, businesses will avoid investing in poorer countries like Italy where the conditions of doing businesses are more disadvantageous.
 This, in turn, affects the whole nation and its population limiting its economic growth and opportunities.
-The Board is considering assessing as many parameters as possible from the World Bank Dataset, however, they are struggling to translate this data into actionable business intelligence for senior leaders.
+The EU Commission is specifically assessing 4 metrics (Getting Credit, Starting a Business, Resolving Insolvency Trading across borders)World Bank Dataset, however, they are struggling to translate this data into actionable business intelligence for senior leaders.

 There have multiple investment occasions in the past across Europe and, this problem arises every time that an investment opportunity arise.
 Thus, through a web product, the EU Commission can visualize clearly the parameters of